 Curtains and blinds can transform a room with little effort.
 If you shop wisely, you can pick up keenly-priced curtains or blinds that can be easily installed in a couple of hours.
 Choose heavier curtains in living areas to provide a more luxurious look and lighter curtains in darker rooms to let in more light.

 12 - Smell it!

 Every home has a particular smell, good or bad.
 Having a bad odour in your home can put off prospective buyers or even your regular visitors.
-Everybody gets used to the smells in their own home but you need to make sure that smell is not off-putting to visitors.
-Candles, plug-ins and essence sticks are readily available that will fill your home with seasonal aromas and provide a more luxurious feel to your rooms.
+Everybody gets used to the smells in their own home, but you need to make sure that smell is not off-putting to visitors.
+Candles, plug-ins and incense sticks are readily available to fill your home with seasonal aromas and provide a more luxurious feel to your rooms.